-The ease of visualizing the results has also led to the extensive use of Self-Organizing Maps (SOM) for gene expression clustering [48, 71].
+The ease of visualizing the results has also led to the extensive use of self-organizing maps (SOM) for gene expression clustering (73,75).
 The SOM method starts with a geometry of "nodes" of a simple topology (e.g., grid and ring) and a distance function on the nodes.
 Initially, the nodes are mapped randomly into the gene expression space, in which the ith coordinate represents the expression level in the ith condition.
-At each following iteration, a data point P, i.e., a gene expression profile, is randomly selected and the data point P will attract nodes to itself.
-The nearest node $N_p$ to P will be identified and moved the most, and other nodes will be adjusted depending on their distances to the nearest node $N_p$ toward the data point P. The advantages of using SOMs are its structured approach which makes visualization very easy.
+At each following iteration, a data point P (i.e., a gene expression profile) is randomly selected and the data point P will attract nodes to itself.
+The nearest node N_p to P will be identified and moved the most, and other nodes will be adjusted depending on their distances to the nearest node N_p toward the data point P. The advantages of using SOMs are its structured approach, which makes visualization very easy.
 However, the method requires the user to specify the number of clusters as well as the grid topology, including the dimensions of the grid and the number of clusters in each dimension.

-From the successes obtained in using K-means and group-average-based clustering algorithms, as well as other similar algorithms [5, 64], it appears that the clusters in the context of gene expression datasets are globular in nature.
+From the successes obtained in using K-means and group-average-based clustering algorithms, as well as other similar algorithms (76,77), it appears that the clusters in the context of gene expression datasets are globular in nature.
 This should not be surprising as researchers are often interested in obtaining clusters whose genes have similar expression patterns/profiles.
-Such a requirement automatically lends itself to globular clusters, in which the pairwise similarity between most object-pairs is quite high.
+Such a requirement automatically lends itself to globular clusters, in which the pairwise similarity between most object pairs is quite high.
 However, as the dimensionality of these datasets continue to increase (primarily by increasing the number of conditions that are analyzed), requiring consistency across the entire set of conditions will be unrealistic.
-As a result approaches that try to find tight clusters in subspaces of these conditions may gain popularity.
+Many new algorithms have been proposed recently to tackle the problem of clustering gene expression data with high dimensionality, among which global dimension reduction (78,79) and finding clusters in subspaces (i.e., subsets of dimensions) (80-84) are two widely used techniques.